 You can decide to evict due to the tenant not performing his duty to maintain the sanitation.
 You can also choose not to extend the lease upon its expiry.

-A smart way to avoid this issue is to have regular inspections.
+A smart way to avoid this issue is to have regular inspections and repair any wear and tear.
 It pays to have consistent treatment to reduce preventable annoyances like unsanitary rental units.
 Living in a pest-free rental will also be a relief for your tenant.

 2. Maintenance Issues